LorenzoDallaglio/highliner-seq2seq/checklist.md

 ## STEP 1: Compiling all projects
 - [V] Download the projects dataset
 - [V] Choose folder/naming convention
-- [] Create makefile to bulk compile the projects using each project own makefile
+- [V] Create makefile to bulk compile the projects using each project own makefile
+- [V] Extract and isolate executable binaries

 ## STEP 2: Extract inlined snippets
 - [V] Locate inlining in each binary (implement tool to)